luckman212/rut-fw/README.md

 # rut-fw

-Teltonika RUTxxx remote firmware updates
+Teltonika firmware update script for integration with RMS.